Introduction

 mongod -f "mongod-config.txt" |

-Now lets look at steps to secure MongoDB connection in SSIS.
+Now, let’s look at the steps to secure the MongoDB connection in SSIS.

 Prerequisites

-Before we look into Step-By-Step section to secure MongoDB Connection in SSIS let’s make sure you met following requirements.
+Before we look at the Step-By-Step section on securing the MongoDB Connection in SSIS, let’s make sure you meet the following requirements.

 - SSIS designer installed.
-Sometimes it is referred as BIDS or SSDT (download it from Microsoft site).
+Sometimes it is referred to as BIDS or SSDT (download it from the Microsoft site).

 - Basic knowledge of SSIS package development using Microsoft SQL Server Integration Services.

 - ZappySys SSIS PowerPack installed.
-Click on the link to download FREE trial.
+Click on the link to download a FREE trial.

 - You have basic familiarity with MongoDB.

-To enable SSL in SSIS open MongoDB connection manager and go to SSL Tab.
-Check Enable SSL Option like below.
-Once you do this and if your MongoDB server is properly configured to use SSL then your connection Test will be green and any traffic between you and your MongoDB server will be encrypted using SSL.
+To enable SSL in SSIS, open the MongoDB connection manager and go to the SSL Tab.
+Check the Enable SSL option as shown below.
+Once you do this, and if your MongoDB server is configured correctly to use SSL, then your connection Test will be green, and any traffic between you and your MongoDB server will be encrypted using SSL.

 Using X509 Client Authentication in SSIS MongoDB Connection Manager

-Now lets look at how to authenticate using X509 Client Certificate (X509) method.
-For this method you must use PFX file format for certificate (do not use PEM format).
-To create PFX file from PEM we created earlier you can run below command.
-When prompted use the same password you used before to generate private key.
+Now, let’s look at how to authenticate using the X509 Client Certificate (X509) method.
+For this method, you must use the PFX certificate format (do not use PEM).
+To create a PFX file from the PEM we created earlier, you can run the following command.
+When prompted, use the same password you used before to generate a private key.

 1 |